 It was clear that Luna had suffered some traumatic treatment in her short life.
 She was incredibly fearful when someone would reach down to her collar.
 She would pancake her body and pee.
 The slightest touch to her backside would cause her to scream.
 She was terrified of men and untrusting.

 Since Luna has entered this program she has begun to trust again!
 Her brain is being rewired to count on humans to love her and give her affection.
-We are confident that with Victor's training curriculum and his positive and gentle approach, Luna will earn her Good Canine Citizen Award in no time.
-She will have the skills she needs to be a successful member of a loving family.
+We are confident that with Victor's training curriculum and his positive and gentle approach, Luna will have the skills she needs to be a successful member of a loving family.

 The O-YA DAWGS program is incredibly lucky to start off on the right foot, with a very valuable youth participant, Victor.